-for a particular type of damage, exclusions for flood or water damage, earth movement exclusions, government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc. The burden is always upon the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
+The precise terms of the insurance policy and applicable law govern the existence and extent of coverage.
+In addition, policies are often endorsed or contain exclusions that may expand or reduce coverage.
+Some applicable limitations on policies include sublimits on certain losses that limit the total available insurance for a particular type of damage, exclusions for flood or water damage, earth movement exclusions, government action exclusions that may not permit recovery for interruptions in business where government authorities limit access, etc. The burden is always upon the carrier to prove the terms and applicability of any exclusion of coverage in a policy.
 Exclusions are read narrowly and, where found to be ambiguous or not sufficiently notorious in the policy, they will be disregarded or construed in the light most favorable to the insured and in favor of coverage.
 Policyholders are always best served by a careful analysis of the terms of their policies, the controlling law governing their insurer's obligations and a precise documentation and presentation of their loss during the claim process.

-Hunton & Williams LLP's insurance recovery lawyers assist policyholders in securing the full benefits to which they are entitled in the event of any type of loss, including losses to property and income caused by winter storms and other severe weather.
-For more information, please contact the members of the firm's Insurance Coverage Counseling and Litigation practice.
+Hunton & Williams LLP's insurance recovery lawyers assist policyholders secure the full benefits to which they are entitled in the event of any type of loss, including amounts spent to defend or settle large-scale litigation.
+For more information, please contact the members of the firm's Insurance Coverage Counseling and Litigation team.